Fewer than 100 votes separate Democratic candidates in Washington state Senate race

 Anderson said more than 200 volunteers and a handful of paid workers for her campaign are taking part in ballot chasing.
 On Thursday, they collected 30 challenge forms.

-“I believe firmly if we can get them, the votes are out there for me to win,” said Anderson, an Overlake Hospital psychiatric department nurse who lives outside Snoqualmie.
+“I believe firmly, if we can get them, the votes are out there for me to win,” said Anderson, an Overlake Hospital psychiatric department nurse who lives outside Snoqualmie.

 Anderson originally had a lead over Mullet in the race for the seat representing East King County, but Mullet passed Anderson two days after Election Day, initially by 18 votes.
 The two candidates remained separated by a razor-thin margin each day as King County Elections posted updated results.
 The race also had a significant number of write-in ballots, which account for 1.76% of the vote.

-“I feel good,” said Mullet, an Issaquah resident who owns a Zeek’s pizza restaurant and three Ben and Jerry’s ice cream shops.
+“I feel good,” said Mullet, an Issaquah resident who owns a Zeeks Pizza restaurant and three Ben & Jerry’s ice cream shops.
 “We’re not declaring victory, we are going to wait until the elections get certified, but I would much rather be in my spot.”

 In Washington state, races with a difference of fewer than 150 votes and a .25% difference in total votes trigger an automatic hand recount.
-Hand recounts involve a 15-step process, where teams of two count individual ballots by having one person look at a ballot and saying the chosen candidate’s name aloud, then handing it to the second person, who confirms the name and puts the ballot in the appropriate pile.
+Hand recounts involve a 15-step process, where teams of two count individual ballots by having one person look at a ballot and say the chosen candidate’s name aloud, then handing it to the second person, who confirms the name and puts the ballot in the appropriate pile.

 The recount will likely take place in early December, King County Elections spokeswoman Hannah Kurowski said, and take about two weeks.

-Anyone involved will have their temperature checked because of the pandemic, and staff will be spread out and separated by plexiglass while counting to avoid the potential spread of the coronavirus.
+Any people involved will have their temperature checked because of the pandemic, and staff will be spread out and separated by plexiglass while counting to avoid the potential spread of the coronavirus.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.